Bijay-Bikram/resp-styled_component/README.md

 - Styled Components
     - use media queries
     - use GlobalStyle
-    - use theme
+    - use ThemeProvider
-    - use nested class
+    - use Nested classes